Asylum reforms: What do we know so far?

 The Conservative election manifesto promised to change the immigration system, with the Government for some time vowing to reform the asylum system, having described it as “broken” and “overwhelmed”.

-On Tuesday, proposed new laws are due to be introduced to Parliament under the Nationality and Borders Bill as part of the Home Office’s “new plan for immigration” after a public consultation took place.
+On Tuesday, proposed new laws were introduced to Parliament under the Nationality and Borders Bill as part of the Home Office’s “new plan for immigration” after a public consultation took place.

 Previously known as the Sovereign Borders Bill, it is part of a swathe of policies the Government is now planning to implement, focusing on how claims for asylum are processed and who could ultimately be granted protection and permission to remain in the UK.